rnadjqaim/Data-science/READMEsession#1.md

 # Data-science

-im rnad abu jqaim , im python coach this is the fist session of data science for biggners. data science : we talked about in in slides so its a smart way to model data depends on machine learning tools .
+im rnad abu jqaim , im python coach this is the first session of data science for biggners. data science : we talked about in in slides so its a smart way to model data depends on machine learning tools .
 ----------------------------
 # data science life cycles :